Ameya2137/Student_Management_System/README.md

 ## File Structure

 - Student.java: Defines the Student class and attributes.
-- StudentOperations.java: Manages CRUD operations on the student list.
+- StudentOperations.java: Manages CRUD operations on the Student list.
 - Main.java: Contains the menu-driven program for user interaction.